-Falcon Australia is one of the two registered holders of approximately 4.6 million gross acres (~ 18,619 km2), 1.4 million net acres, of three exploration permits in the Beetaloo Basin, Northern Territory, Australia.
-The Beetaloo Basin is located 600 kilometres south of Darwin, close to infrastructure including a highway, a pipeline and a railway, offering transport options to the Australian market and beyond via the existing and proposed liquified natural gas capacity in Darwin.
+Falcon Australia is one of the two registered holders of approximately 4.6 million gross acres (~ 18,619 km2), 1.4 million net acres, of three exploration permits in the Beetaloo Sub-basin, Northern Territory, Australia.
+The Beetaloo Sub-basin is located 600 kilometres south of Darwin, close to infrastructure including a highway, a pipeline and a railway, offering transport options to the Australian market and beyond via the existing and proposed liquified natural gas capacity in Darwin.

-The Beetaloo Basin is a Proterozoic and Cambrian tight oil and gas basin.
-In its entirety, the Beetaloo Basin covers approximately 8.7 million acres (~ 35,260 km2) and is a relatively underexplored onshore exploration basin.
+The Beetaloo Sub-basin is a Proterozoic and Cambrian tight oil and gas basin.
+In its entirety, the Beetaloo Sub-basin covers approximately 8.7 million acres (~ 35,260 km2) and is a relatively underexplored onshore exploration basin.
 The area is also remote and sparsely populated.
-Considering all these factors, the Board believes the Beetaloo Basin has shale oil and shale gas potential.
+Considering all these factors, the Board believes the Beetaloo Sub-basin has shale oil and shale gas potential.